HriddhiKulkarni/Elevator-Interface/README.md

 * Touch panel outside the elevator:
   * Elevator status display screen: to view the status of the elevator
   * Audio output: for ease and extra assistance
-  * Up and down arrows: to navigate the elevator
+  * Touch option: to call the elevator
   * Assistance option: for any further assistance
 * Inside the elevator:
   * Two extra Touch panels: